varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I take a lot of screenshots.
 For this purpose, I use [Flameshot](https://flameshot.js.org/) as my primary screenshot tool and [Zoho Annotator](https://www.zoho.com/annotator/) to take take screenshots while I'm on Chrome.

-I occasionally record screencasts.
+I occasionally record [screencasts](https://www.youtube.com/c/AmitMerchant).
 For that purpose, I use [OBS Studio](https://obsproject.com/).

 I read a lot of eBooks.
 I use [Foliate](https://johnfactotum.github.io/foliate/) to read eBooks on my Ubuntu machine and [Google Play Books](https://play.google.com/books) to read on my mobile phone.

 My current blog is setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
 The Jekyll theme that I'm using is called [Reverie](https://github.com/amitmerchant1990/reverie) which is a tailor-made according to my taste.

 For all my Markdown writing needs, I use an editor called [Markdownify](https://markdownify.js.org/) which I made two years ago.
-And for grammar corrections, I use [Grammarly](http://grammarly.com/).
+And for fixing grammar and typos, I use [Grammarly](http://grammarly.com/).

 I use [Crello](https://crello.com/) to create image banners for my articles.